-These estimates reflect total purchase price subsidy needed for a household to own a home in which housing costs do not exceed 30% of their income.
+The analysis estimates the level of subsidy that would be needed to set the price for a household to own a home with a monthly cost that does not exceed 30% of their income, avoiding cost burden.

 Source Claritas, U.S. Census, American Community Survey (2021), SmartRE